Liliane Mukobwanakawe

-Lilian Mukobwanakawe (born 6 January 1989) is a Rwandese Paralympic volleyballer who as of 2019 serves as the captain of the Rwanda Women Sitting Volleyball team.
+Lilian Mukobwanakawe (born 6 January 1989) is a Rwandan Paralympic volleyballer who as of 2019 serves as the captain of the Rwanda Women Sitting Volleyball team.
 She was captain of the 2015 and 2019 ParaVolley Africa Sitting Volleyball Championships winning teams.

 Background and education

-Mukobwanakawe is the last of seven children born to Emmanuel Karangwa and Agnes Uwiregye in Kamonyi District, Southern Province, Rwanda.She attended Remera Catholic School for her primary education before joining ASPAD Ngororero for Ordinary level and completed her Advanced level in 2009 at Saint Bernadette still in Kamonyi District.
+Mukobwanakawe is the last of seven children born to Emmanuel Karangwa and Agnes Uwiregye in Kamonyi District, Southern Province, Rwanda.
+She attended Remera Catholic School for her primary education before joining ASPAD Ngororero for Ordinary level and completed her Advanced level in 2009 at Saint Bernadette still in Kamonyi District.

 Mukobwanakawe was born with full function of her limbs but sustained an accident at the age of seven that left her with a broken right femur.
 She did not realise it was serious because she could still walk freely and play basketball.
 Later on in high school, she sustained a further injury during an inter-school basketball competition and since 2005, has not been able to walk without the aid of crutches.